No-Tify/NoTify-desktop-releases/README.md

 Instead of having your 2 chat apps, email, and custom alerting tools all open taking up a whole monitor on your desk, just keep NoTify open on the side!
 Think of it like an inbox for your notifications.
 As a bonus, if you hit Inbox 0 on your notifications, you will be rewarded with a nice picture for your diligence, and you can go back to coding in peace.

 We have support (on MacOS) for Slack, Messenger, the Mail app, Calendar, and Messages - feel free to request more!

+The app is entirely Client-side and simply reads and structures your notifications from 'Notification Center', applying your chosen filters before showing them to you.

 ## Why NoTify